 In my native Sweden, All Hallows’ Day celebrations begin the night before.
 Just as Christmas Eve, rather than Christmas Day, is the big day of celebration in Sweden, All Hallows’ Eve is when Swedes visit graveyards to place candles on the graves of departed family members.

-In addition to honouring the saints (all those who died in Christ), this is also a wonderful time of year to take stock and release what no longer serves us.
+In addition to honouring the saints and ancestors, this is also a wonderful time of year to take stock and release what no longer serves us.
 The final harvest is in, so it’s a time for pruning and letting go.
 This is also the time when nature shows us just how beautiful letting go can be.

 All Hallows’ Eve Check-in

 The other day, I came across this post (image below) on Going with Grace‘s Instagram and thought about how it would make such a perfect Tarot spread for this time of the year.
 The image was originally created by Bruja Tip on Instagram, as a mid-year check-in back in July.